Pelagicore/software-factory/docs/chapters/baseplatform/building-PELUX-sources.rst

 3. Run inside the Docker container

-At this point, we recommend using ``vagrant ssh`` and follow the same instructions as when building locally (but inside the Docker container).
+At this point, we recommend using ``vagrant ssh`` and to follow the same instructions as when building locally (but inside the Docker container).

 4. Move the built images to the host